Limbicnation/PivotPro/README.md

 # PivotPro

 PivotPro is a Blender addon designed to enhance your modeling and animation workflow by providing quick access to advanced pivot point controls.
-Set the pivot (origin) of your selected object to the minimum, maximum, or center points along the X, Y, and Z axes with just a click.
+With PivotPro, you can set the pivot (origin) of your selected object to the minimum, maximum, or center points along the X, Y, and Z axes with just a click.